ATRedshaw/ATRedshaw.github.io/_tabs/about.md

 I graduated from the University of Leeds with a 2:1 BSc in Computer Science (Digital & Technology Solutions).
 During my studies, I developed a strong foundation in data visualisation, data analysis, machine learning, and cloud computing.
 I further enhanced my skills by completing a Masters Level module in Data Science, achieving a 1st class grade.

 My passion for sports analytics led me to write my dissertation on "Machine Learning Models for Probabilistic Football Analysis and Prediction," which also received a 1st class grade.
-This project allowed me to apply my data science and machine learning knowledge to a real-world challenge, developing predictive models to analyse and forecast football outcomes, as well as develop my own custom expected goals (xG) model.
+This project allowed me to apply my data science and machine learning knowledge to a real-world challenge, developing predictive models to analyse and forecast football outcomes, as well as developing my own custom expected goals (xG) model.

 ## Professional Experience

 Over the past 4 years, I have gained valuable professional experience at one of the Big 4 professional services firms, working in a range of areas in the Data & Analytics practice.

 Across this time, I have honed my skills in data visualisation (Tableau), database management (SQL), as well as interpesonal presentation and communication skills.
-This has been achieved through various projects, including development interactive client dashboards, implementation of complex SQL rule logic, and effective communication of technical data-insights to diverse audiences.
+This has been achieved through various projects, including development of interactive client dashboards, implementation of complex SQL rule logic, and effective communication of technical data-insights to diverse audiences.
 More recently, I have focused on automating internal tracking processes using Python.
 I developed and deployed data management solutions that streamlined workflows and significantly reduced manual effort, saving the company valuable time and resources.

 ## Personal Interests